 In 2013, ABB became the lead sponsor of USU’s Open Street Festival, and event that aims to promote active transportation on 7th North, by closing it down to vehicular traffic and opening it to active transportation.
 The event occurs every fall.
 In 2014, a $.50 increase was proposed to fund an hourly shop manager position.
 This increase was put in front of the student fee board and was denied.

 In 2015, ABB was awarded a $89,660 grant from the state (Utah Department of Transportation) in order to complete a comprehensive shop remodel.
 The remodel was completed in fall, 2015 in time for ABB’s ten year anniversary celebration.

 By 2017 it was apparent that ABB three month checkouts were in such high demand there would be no way everybody could rent a bike so ABB began to research bikeshare programs.
 After much work, lots of collaboration and meetings it was decided that ABB would coordinate the launch of a dockless bikeshare system, Spin.
 This program was graciously run by Joyride Bikes.
 It was a successful pilot and proved that many people want to ride bicycles, they just need to access them.

-By the summer of 2018 the pilot program had concluded however we learned that modern bikesharing in our community works.
+By the summer of 2018 the pilot program had concluded however we learned that modern bikesharing in our community works and have gathered data to get us an even better provider.
 We also created our first Alley Cat Bike Race, Bad Asphalt and participated in the national call to go bikecamping from Swift Bikes with a trip North to Maple Grove Hotsprings.
-ABB also began to try to reach out to our community more by hosting "Community Nights" (currently Tuesdays and Thursdays 5-7 p.m.) where anyone can bring in their bike during special hours and get lessons on how to fix them up.
+ABB also began to try to reach out to our community more by hosting "Community Hours" (currently Mondays, Wednesdays and Fridays from 8-10 a.m.) where anyone can bring in their bike during special hours and get lessons on how to fix them up.
 If you just want to learn more about bikes, this is also the best time to volunteer with ABB.